 Welcome to the Dover Town Library!

-Because play allows children to master complex functions in language, social interactions, physical movement, problem solving and complex strategies, they become engaged in the most fundamental way with the world in which they live.
-This is just one of many facets of life-long learning at the library.
+Because play is vital to the mastery of complex strategies in language, social interactions, physical movement, problem solving, toys have become an integral part of our collection.
 A variety of toys including board games, puzzles, dolls, electronics and building kits may be borrowed for three weeks using your library card.
+All of the unique objects, toys and technology we circulate are purchased with monies raised by the Friends of Dover Library.

 - ConsumerReport.org is available to assist you with informed consumer decisions.